F5Networks/f5-google-gdm-templates-v2/examples/quickstart/README.md

 ## Important Configuration Notes

-- By default, this solution creates a username **quickstart** with a **temporary** password set to value of the BIG-IP's **Instance ID**. **IMPORTANT**: You should change this temporary password immediately following deployment.
+- By default, this solution creates a username **quickstart** with a **temporary** password set to value of the BIG-IP's **Instance ID**. <br>
+***IMPORTANT**: You should change this temporary password immediately following deployment.
 Alternately, you may remove the quickstart user class from the runtime-init configuration prior to deployment to prevent this user account from being created.
-See [Changing the BIG-IP Deployment](#changing-the-big-ip-deployment) for more details.
+See [Changing the BIG-IP Deployment](#changing-the-big-ip-deployment) for more details.*

 - This solution requires Internet access for:

-  1. Downloading additional F5 software components used for onboarding and configuring the BIG-IP (via github.com).
+  - Downloading additional F5 software components used for onboarding and configuring the BIG-IP (via github.com).
 Internet access is required via the management interface and then via a dataplane interface (for example, external Self-IP) once a default route is configured.
 See [Overview of Mgmt Routing](https://support.f5.com/csp/article/K13284) for more details.
 By default, as a convenience, this solution provisions Public IPs to enable this but in a production environment, outbound access should be provided by a `routed` SNAT service (for example: Cloud NAT, custom firewall, etc.). _NOTE: access via web proxy is not currently supported.
 Other options include 1) hosting the file locally and modifying the runtime-init package url and configuration files to point to local URLs instead or 2) baking them into a custom image, using the [F5 Image Generation Tool](https://clouddocs.f5.com/cloud/public/v1/ve-image-gen_index.html)._
-  2. Contacting native cloud services for various cloud integrations:
+  - Contacting native cloud services for various cloud integrations:

     - _Onboarding_:
       - [F5 BIG-IP Runtime Init](https://github.com/F5Networks/f5-bigip-runtime-init) - to fetch secrets from native vault services
     - _Operation_:
       - [F5 Application Services 3](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/) - for features like Service Discovery
       - [F5 Telemetry Streaming](https://clouddocs.f5.com/products/extensions/f5-telemetry-streaming/latest/) - for logging and reporting
       - [Cloud Failover Extension (CFE)](https://clouddocs.f5.com/products/extensions/f5-cloud-failover/latest/) - for updating ip and routes mappings
     - Additional cloud services like private endpoints can be used to address calls to native services traversing the Internet.
     - See [Security](#security) section for more details.

 - This solution template provides an **initial** deployment only for an "infrastructure" use case (meaning that it does not support managing the entire deployment exclusively via the template's "Redeploy" function).
 This solution leverages metadata to send the instance **startup script**, which is only used to provide an initial BIG-IP configuration and not as the primary configuration API for a long-running platform.
-Although "Redeploy" can be used to update some cloud resources, as the BIG-IP configuration needs to align with the cloud resources, like IPs to NICs, updating one without the other can result in inconsistent states, while updating other resources, like the **image** or **instanceType**, can trigger an entire instance re-deloyment.
-For instance, to upgrade software versions, traditional in-place upgrades should be leveraged.
+Although "Redeploy" can be used to update some cloud resources, as the BIG-IP configuration needs to align with the cloud resources, like IPs to NICs, updating one without the other can result in inconsistent states, while updating other resources, like the **image** or **instanceType**, can trigger an entire instance re-deployment.
+For example, to upgrade software versions, traditional in-place upgrades should be leveraged.
 See [AskF5 Knowledge Base](https://support.f5.com/csp/article/K84554955) and [Changing the BIG-IP Deployment](#changing-the-big-ip-deployment) for more information.

 - If you have cloned this repository to modify the templates or BIG-IP config files and published to your own location, you can use the **imports** section of the configuration template file to specify the new location of the customized templates and the **bigIpRuntimeInitConfig** input parameter to specify the new location of the BIG-IP Runtime-Init config.
 See main [/examples/README.md](#cloud-configuration) for more template customization details.
 See [Changing the BIG-IP Deployment](#changing-the-big-ip-deployment) for more BIG-IP customization details.